 No. The San Mateo County Registration & Elections Division is prohibited from offering advice to voters regarding how a voter should cast their vote.

 However, your Sample Ballot & Official Voter Information Pamphlet will contain submitted statements, analyses and arguments that can be used to help you make your decisions.
 You may also wish to review the nonpartisan online guide, Voter’s Edge California at votersedge.org/ca. It is a joint project of MapLight and the League of Women Voters of California Education Fund.

 Does San Mateo use touch screen voting?
 What type of voting machines/technology does San Mateo County use?

-Because of the eSlate voting machine’s numerous accessibility features people are able to vote privately and independently.
-To find out more about the eSlate please watch our YouTube video.
+The tablets offer numerous accessibility features, allowing people to vote privately and independently.
+To find out more about the Ballot Marking Tablets, please watch our YouTube video.